kiwigod/DataScience/README.md

 go into detail about it too much.
 I did however put the majority of the effort into [converting patient group 4](#ADD LINK) which will be discussed later in this portfolio.

+## Reproducing results
+Unlike the other groups we had an already quite promising result created by the group who worked on this project last year.
+Because of that we decided to do our best to factually and reliably reproduce their results before moving forward.
+This was done by most members of the group individually to really understand what has been done to come to these results.

+[My attempt](#ADD LINK) at this is quite fast